isaaclimdc/ILAlertView/README.md

 Overview
 --------
 Sick of the appearance of iOS' default UIAlertViews?
 Or have you ever spent so much time **hand-crafting** your own unique UI, only to find that the *pesky* blue UIAlertView ruins it?
-ILAlertView is an attempt to alleviate that longing for more control over how alerts in your app look.
+ILAlertView, a subclass of UIView, is an attempt to alleviate that longing for more control over how alerts in your app look.

 ILAlertView is meant to be an app-wide replacement of alert views, and thus the customization takes place at compile-time.
 Simply edit the relevant constants in `ILAlertViewConfig.h` and every instance of `ILAlertView` in your app will have the same streamlined appearance.